airborne-commando/OPSEC-OSINT-Tools/markdown/opsec.md

 The reason why this isn't secure is that the host machine may be [compromised](https://tails.net/doc/advanced_topics/virtualization/index.en.html) and it defeats the whole purpose of TailsOS if you do this instead of installing it inside a USB.
 Only use this if you want to try the OS.

+>"Traces of your Tails session are likely to be left on the local hard disk.
+For example, host operating systems usually use swapping (or paging) which copies part of the RAM to the hard disk" (The Tails Project, n.d.). [^10]

 ---